• Skip to primary navigation

 • 19-3 Load Rating Procedures for Steel Beam Ends

-• 20-2 Current Status of Transportation Data Analytics and A Pilot Case Study Using Artificial Intelligence (AI)
+• 20-2 Current Status of Transportation Data Analytics and Pilot Case Studies Using Artificial Intelligence (AI)

 • 20-3 Investigating Thermal Imaging Technologies and Unmanned Aerial Vehicles to Improve Bridge Inspections